jetstreamlabs/modulr/README.md

 It will also add two new entries to your app's `composer.json` file.
 The first entry registers `./modules/companies/` as a [path repository](https://getcomposer.org/doc/05-repositories.md#path), and the second requires `modules/companies:*` (like any other Composer dependency).

-Modulize will then remind you to perform a Composer update, so let's do that now:
+Modulr will then remind you to perform a Composer update, so let's do that now:

 ```bash
 composer update modules/companies